 This serverboard has ten system/CPU/PCH fan headers (Fan 1~Fan 8 Fan A, and Fan B) on the serverboard.
 Fans 7/8 are CPU fans.
 All these 4-pin fans headers are backward compatible with the traditional 3-pin fans.
-The fan speeds are controlled by Thermal Management via Hardware Monitoring in the Advanced Setting in the BIOS for the 4-pin fans (See Chapter 5 for more details.)
+The fan speeds for 4-pin fans are controlled by IPMI.
+(See Chapter 5 for more details.)
 In addition to 4-pin fans, a 3-pin fan (Fan PCH), located next to the PCH chip, is also available for PCH cooling.
 See the table on the right for pin definitions.